 Contact Us 1-800-596-4880

-The Telemetry Exporter enables you to export audit logs and trace data only from apps running CloudHub 2.0 to third-party observability and analytics apps, such as Azure Monitor, Splunk HEC, and OpenTelemetry compliant tools.
+The Telemetry Exporter enables you to export audit logs and Mule app trace data to third-party observability and analytics platforms, such as Azure Monitor, Splunk HEC, and OpenTelemetry compliant tools.
+Exporting trace data is supported only for Mule apps deployed using compatible versions of CloudHub 2.0 and Runtime Fabric.

 To use the Telemetry Exporter, you must:

-• Create a configuration to specify the types of data Anypoint Platform exports and which business groups and environments allow content to be exported to connections.
+• Create a configuration that specifies the type of data Anypoint Platform exports and which business group and environment allows content to be exported to the connections that you configure.

 You can also edit and delete connections and configurations.
 Telemetry Exporter checks for changes to connections and configurations on an hourly basis.
 When you create or modify a connection or configuration, there might be a delay in applying your new settings.